SP5GW/HF_Probe/README.md

 <img src="./img/step6_finishedproduct.jpg" width="300" height="300"/>
 </p>

-To make a probe more visually apealing it is possible to put it into heat shrink sleeve (minimum diameter of 20mm).
+To make the probe more visually apealing it is possible to put it into heat shrink sleeve (minimum diameter of 20mm).